suminb/web/README.md

 Introduction
 -------------

-This is a personal website for Sumin Byeon.
+This is a personal website for Sumin Byeon, built as a static site with [Astro](https://astro.build/).

+Content sources (same as the former Flask/Frozen-Flask setup):

+- `data/experiences.yml` and included `data/*.md` — long-form “experience” write-ups
+- `data/experience_summary.md` — résumé-style **Experience** page (migrated from the old Jinja template)
+- `projects.json` — project archive used on the home page

 Build Status
 ------------